 For applicants interested in the nursing program:

 Admitted into the nursing program (general track):

-Applicants wishing to transfer as advanced standing from another nursing program or return to this nursing program after being unsuccessful:
+Applicants wishing to transfer as advanced standing from another nursing program or return to this nursing program after being unsuccessful attempt contact:

 - Can I take general education courses before being admitted into the nursing program?

 Yes.
 Although it is not required to take them first, it is recommended to take as many of those general education courses before admission into the nursing program as possible, especially BIO 168 and BIO 169 due to the time intensity of those courses while taking NUR courses.
 Anything other than courses beginning with the prefix of NUR can be taken before admission.
 Taking general education courses has no bearing on your admission status.
 ACA 122, a college success course specific to the resources of Stanly Community College, must be taken at SCC.